jcargen/Project_1_350/README.md

   Repo File Architecture:

     DataEntriesANDTestCases:
-      It contains the data entries and test cases; both are SQL files.
+      Contains the data entries and test cases; both are SQL files.
+The contents: project1TestCases.sql --Distinct cases that ensure the schema objects work as intended. senate_house_data_entries.sql --The data entries which were required for Project 1.

     DatabaseSchema:
-      It contains the database (main) schema.
+      Contains the database (main) schema.
 It also includes the EDR model.
+The contents:
+        Project1_Schema.sql --The database schema (required for Project 1). project_1_350.erd.json --The EDR model (required for Project 1).

     Functions:
-      It contains the SQL functions (as an SQL file).
+      Contains the SQL functions (as an SQL file).
+The contents, all of which were required for Project 1:
+        CountBillsSponsored.sql
+        GetActiveSenators.sql
+        GetCommitteeMembers.sql

     Triggers:
-      It contains the SQL triggers (with trigger functions); both are SQL files.
+      Contains the SQL triggers (with trigger functions) (as an SQL file).
+The contents:
+        SenatorsTrigger.sql
+        SenatorsTriggerFunctions.sql